Alonewolf-123/mash-1.0.1/README.md

 We will use the advantages of latest technologies in the area of machine learning, data and math analysis, artificial intelligence, blockchain and mobile development in order to bring to life a fully autonomous clever trading bot.

-For more information, as well as an immediately useable, binary version of the Mash Core software, see https://mashcoin.info

 License
 -------